-The V7X is enabled to be controlled by the RS232 interface by using the CONFIG MENU -> INTERFACE configuration setting, which must be set to one of the RS232 selections to enable the RS232 interface to be used.
+The V7X RS232 interface is enabled by using the CONFIG MENU -> INTERFACE configuration setting, which must be set to one of the RS232 selections to enable the RS232 interface to be used.
 The V7X and the software controlling the V7X via the RS232 interface must both be set for the same baud rate.
-The software must also be set to use hardware handshaking via the RS232 RTS and CTS lines.
+The PC software must also be set to use hardware handshaking via the DTR/DSR and RTS/CTS lines.